N-M-Luna/recipe-box/README.md

 ## Future features/Bugs

-- Add a recipe DAO method to search by ingredients.
+- Use aggregation in the user DAO methods.
 - Make use of plural names of ingredients.
 - Make the grocery list display each ingredient only once.
 (Needs good unit conversions.)
-- Add recipe DAO methods to search by other fields.
+- Add recipe DAO methods to search by ingredients and by other fields.
 - Add admin routes.

 ## Self-evaluation